The Data Protection Officer (DPO) is an important part of the legal framework created by the General Data Protection Regulation (GDPR).

 Example of large scale processing: processing of patient data by a hospital (unlike processing of patient data by an individual physician).

-The GDPR does not define the notion of regular and systematic monitoring of data subjects, but it clearly includes all forms of tracking and profiling on the internet, including for the purposes of behavioural advertising.
-However, the notion of monitoring is not restricted to the online environment.
+The GDPR does not define this concept, but it clearly includes all forms of tracking and profiling on the internet, including for behavioural advertising purposes.
+However, the concept of monitoring is not limited to the online environment.

-The monitoring is regular when there is a certain recurrence, frequency or permanence.
+Monitoring is regular when there is some repetition, periodicity, consistency or permanence.

-The monitoring is systematic when it is methodically organised, pre-arranged or carried out as part of a strategy.
+Monitoring is systematic when it is methodically organised, pre-established or part of a strategy.

-Example: A bank must monitor, regularly and systematically, the evolution of its clients’ accounts and transactions, in particular as part of its obligations relating to the prevention of fraud, money laundering or the financing of terrorism.
+Example: A bank that must regularly and systematically monitor the evolution of its customers’ accounts and transactions, in particular in the context of its obligations related to the prevention of fraud, money laundering or terrorism financing.

-5. Is it possible to designate a DPO on a voluntary basis?
+5. Can a DPO be designated on a voluntary basis?

 Yes, an organisation may designate a DPO on a voluntary basis.
 In this case, the requirements under Articles 37 to 39 GDPR apply to his or her designation, position and tasks as if the designation had been mandatory.
 Thus, there is no difference in status between DPOs designated on a mandatory basis and DPOs designated on a voluntary basis.

-6. Who may be designated as a DPO?
+6. Who can be designated as a DPO?

-The DPO may be a staff member (internal DPO) or fulfil the tasks on the basis of a service contract (external DPO).
+The DPO may be a staff member of the controller or processor (internal DPO), or carry out their tasks on the basis of a service contract (external DPO).

-The DPO must have the required professional qualities, perform his or her tasks in an independent manner and shall not fulfil other tasks and duties that would result in a conflict of interest.
+The DPO must have the requisite professional qualifications, must perform their duties independently and must not carry out other tasks and duties which would give rise to a conflict of interests.

 The DPO shall be designated on the basis of professional qualities and, in particular, expert knowledge of data protection law and practices and the ability to fulfil his or her tasks.